MONDAY, 31 JANUARY 2005

 Consciousness develops; it is not just suddenly there.
 Yet, there must be a critical moment – a watershed moment in the development of self-consciousness.

-Certainly there can be no doubt that a fetus has a consciousness after 30 weeks or so.
-The consciousness of the fetus and that of the newborn baby (including the first few months) is, however, unique in the history of the person’s consciousness: it is wordless.
+Certainly there can be no doubt that a foetus has a consciousness after 30 weeks or so.
+The consciousness of the foetus and that of the new-born baby (including the first few months) is, however, unique in the history of the person’s consciousness: it is wordless.

 Difference between wordless consciousness and consciousness where language comes into play …